 Narrator: Narrator is a built-in screen reader in Windows that reads all text on the screen aloud and describes events like error messages so you can use your PC without a display.
 The software uses the voices already installed on your computer.

 High contrast settings: choose a high contrast colour scheme to suit you

 Speech recognition: Plug in a microphone, and take the tutorial to begin using this facility

-Mouse and cursor options: You can change the size colour of your mouse, or move it around using the keyboard.
+Mouse and cursor options: You can change the size and colour of your cursor, or move it around using the keyboard.

 The Quick Access Toolbar is a good place for storing the Microsoft Word tools that are most useful to you.
 The Quick Access Toolbar can sit above or below the main Ribbon of commands as you choose.
 Right click on the ribbon/command bar to access the option 'Customize Quick Access Toolbar.'

 This will display the full range of commands you can choose from.
 Useful commands include:

 Document Map: this will create a list of heading and subheadings contained within the document making it possible to see an outline of the document's contents and easier to navigate around.

 Font and Page colour: These two commands make it possible for you to change colours to suit your preferences